slothsoft/shera-translator/README.md

 - *LICENSE* - the license
 - *README.html* - this file as HTML
 - *shera-translator.jar* - the Java application as runnable JAR (if you have Java installed)

+Releasing is done with the following steps:

+1. remove the snapshot from the files *pom.xml*
+1. create a tag with the version as a name
+1. execute `mvn clean verify`
+1. the finished ZIP  is *shera-release/target/shera-release-<version>.zip*; it's contents are in *shera-release/target/release/*
+1. update the version to the next development version and commit / push all these changes
+1. copy the webapp to <http://app.slothsoft.de/shera>
+1. copy the ZIP to <https://github.com/slothsoft/shera-translator/releases>